TeamJedi/jedi-pi/README.md

 When this command finishes, it should be safe to eject the card and put it back in your Raspberry PI Zero.

+## Initially tethering out through OS/X

+If you enable OS/X Internet Sharing, the raspberry pi zero has a small problem with ipv6 that causes it to not be able to get out correctly.

+To fix this, edit `/etc/modprobe.d/ipv6.conf` and uncomment the `alias ipv6 off` and reboot the raspberry pi zero.

+    sudo sed -i -e 's/#alias ipv6 off/alias ipv6 off/' /etc/modules.d/ipv6.conf
+    sudo shutdown -r now